-Registered Nurses, who have bachelor's degrees in non-nursing fields from accredited institutions recognized by Oklahoma City University and meet MSN admission requirements, may bypass the BSN and progress directly to the MSN courses by first taking the following BSN-level courses and earning grades of at least C (2.0).
+Registered Nurses, who have bachelor's degrees in non-nursing fields from accredited institutions recognized by Oklahoma City University and meet MSN admission requirements, may enroll in the RN-MSN degree.
+Students can enroll in MSN courses after taking the following BSN-level courses and earning grades of at least C (2.0).
+A BSN degree is not conferred in the RN-MSN option.